All Episodes

 So he's going to be able to continue to wear his Apple Watch for now.

-And I just I just wanted to correct that.
+And I just wanted to correct that.

-Somebody asking me when I think college tuition is going to become cheaper and more in line with uh families' ability to afford it.
+Also, I got an email out of the clear blue, somebody asking me when I think college tuition is going to become cheaper and more in line with families' ability to afford it.

-The Obama administration took it over early on in Obama's first term.
+Particularly with the student loan program run by the federal government, the Obama administration took it over early on in Obama's first term.

 They're looking out for the little guy.